oscarpolanco/node-basics/section_text/README.md

 - File system: This Will allow us to store the user's data
 - Command-line arguments: This Will allow us to get input from the user

+### Getting input from the user

+Now we will get some input from the user that will be a core functionality for the `notes app` because if a user wants to do something like `add` a new `note` it will need to provide some information about that like the title and body.
+For the moment we will use the terminal to get the input from the user but later we will see how to get that from the browser.

+First, we are going to try to get the input from the terminal:

+- On your terminal; go to the `notes-app` directory
+- Run the `app.js` script but at the end add a new value like this:
+    `node app.js test`
+- You should see the same out that before without any change but actually we add a new value that our program could choose to use in this case `test`
+- Now we need to have access to this new value and for this, we will use the `process` variable that we mentioned before when `node` was introduced.
+So on your editor; go to the `app.js`
+- Remove all the code except the `requires`
+- Log the `process.argv` variable
+    `console.log(process.argv);`

+    `argv` stands for `argument vector` that have an `array` will all `arguments` provided
+- Go back to your terminal and run the same command as before
+- You should see an `array` with 3 `strings`(The first 2 are always provided):
+    - The first one is the path of the `node.js` executable
+    - The second is the path of the `app.js` file
+    - The third one is the extra `argument` that we use(in my case `test`)
+- Now we are going to extract the `argument` that we need using the advantages of an `array`.
+Go back to the `app.js` and update the `process.argv` to get the correct `index` of the `array`
+    `console.log(process.argv[2]);`
+- On your terminal run the `app.js` again with the same command as before
+- You should see just the `argument` that you just use in the output
+- In the case of the `notes-app` we will use the first value to be the `action` that we are going to take.
+This will be our command and will run some code depending on it.
+So go back to the `app.js` and remove the `console`
+- Add a new constant call command that have the `process.argv[2]` as it value `const command = process.argv[2];`
+- Our first command will be `add` that will represent that the user want to create a `note`.
+So bellow the `command` variable add a condition that check for the `add` string and `console` a text
+    ```js
+    if (command === 'add') {
+        console.log('Adding note!');
+    }
+    ```
+- On your terminal run the `node` command but at the end put the `add` command `node app.js add`
+- You should see the input related to the `add` command
+- Go back to the `app.js` file and add the condition for the second command that will be `remove`
+    ```js
+    if (command === 'add') {
+        console.log('Adding note!');
+    } else if (command === 'remove') {
+        console.log('Removing note!');
+    }
+    ```
+- Go to the terminal and use the `node` command with `remove` at the end
+- You should see the `remove` command output
+- Now if someone `add` a `note` we will need some extra input like the `title` and the `body` of the `note` and for this, we will use the `command line options`(Those command with `-` like `node -v`; some have `--`).
+On the `app.js` file add a `console` with the `process.argv` again
+- Go to your terminal and run the `node` command with the `add` command and an option called `title` like this `node app.js add --title="This is my title"`
+- You should see the `add` command and the `title` option on the `array`.
+One thing you notice is that the option is not something that `parse` for us; we have the exact text that we add; so we will need to add some code to `parse` that and get the actual value that we need and for this, we will use an `npm` package for this next